 An expenditure includes any purchase, transfer of funds, payment, gift, or anything of value whatsoever, whether or not made in an election year, and any contract, agreement, or other obligation to make an expenditure, to support or oppose the nomination, election, or passage of one or more clearly identified candidates, or ballot measure.
 N.C.G.S. § 163-278.6(51).

 An expenditure includes any payment or other transfer made by a candidate committee.

 North Carolina’s Campaign Finance Laws require candidates to disclose all contributions and expenditures.
 North Carolina laws also set source and contribution limits.
 Violations may result in criminal or civil penalties.
-North Carolina’s Campaign Finance Laws may be found in Chapter 163, Articles 22A and 22M.
-Advisory opinions and regulations may be found in Title 8, Chapters 14 and 21 of the North Carolina Administrative Code.
+North Carolina’s Campaign Finance Laws may be found in Chapter 163, Article 22A and Chapter 163, Article 22M.
+Advisory opinions and regulations may be found in Title 8, Chapter 14 of the North Carolina Administrative Code, and Title 8, Chapter 21 of the North Carolina Administrative Code.

 This web page provides an overview for candidate committees; however, detailed information may be found in the North Carolina Campaign Finance Manual.

 Each candidate who has received funds or made payments or given consent for anyone else to receive funds or transfer anything of value for the purpose of bringing about that candidate’s nomination or election for office is required to organize a political committee.
 N.C.G.S. § 163-278.7(a).

 Filing a notice of candidacy with a board of elections also triggers the candidate’s obligation to organize a political committee.